MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

     - If you enable this setting, the Sync your Settings options are turned off and none of the Sync your Setting groups are synced on the device.
 You can use the Allow users to turn syncing on option to turn the feature off by default, but to let the employee change this setting.

-    - If you disable or don't configure this setting (default), the Sync your Settings options are turned on, letting employees pick what can sync on their device.
+    - If you disable or do not configure this setting (default), the Sync your Settings options are turned on, letting employees pick what can sync on their device.

 ### Do not sync browser settings
 - **Location:** Computer Configuration\Administrative Templates\Windows Components\sync your settings\Do not sync browser settings